Methodology

 How Scoring Works

 For strains not yet in the database, Matchleaf falls back to real-time AI analysis.
-The output is the same — ranked picks with terpene reasoning — but generated on the fly rather than retrieved from stored profiles.
+The output is the same shape — ranked picks with terpene reasoning — generated on the fly rather than retrieved from stored profiles.

 The 10 Effect Categories